unccd/Prais4-reporting-manual/SO2.md

 - Percentage of the total (female and male) population exposed to land degradation

-National reporting is facilitated though the provision of default data derived from the Worldpop global dataset on population distributions, demographics and dynamics and the default indicator SO 1-4 estimates.
+National reporting is facilitated though the provision of default data derived from the WorldPop global dataset on population distributions, demographics and dynamics and the default indicator SO 1-4 estimates.
 Therefore, indicator SO1-4 needs to be completed first before addressing this indicator.

 ### 2.3.2.
 Prerequisites for reporting

 - An in-depth reading of the methodological note on trends in population exposure to land degradation (SO2-3) (<https://www.unccd.int/sites/default/files/inline-files/MethodologicalNote_PopExposureToLD.pdf>).

+- Completion of reporting on indicator SO 1-4.

 - Population data complying with the specifications listed in table 17.

 - A pool of national experts officially nominated by the national authorities to verify the suitability and consistency of the default data against the situation in their country, or to identify and compile data using national sources for the three metrics.
 Key institutions might include a country’s national statistical office, ministry of environment and ministry of agriculture, as well as universities and research centres.